| OUR CITY About

 In previous years, PG&E had already poured tens of millions of dollars into deceptive and unlawful smear campaigns in Davis, Oakland, Berkeley, Emeryville, San Joaquin, Marin County, and San Francisco, to weaken, and in some cases completely halt, local shifts to cleaner and lower cost community generated electricity.

 Outrageously called the 'Taxpayers Right To Vote Act' Prop 16 would have allowed a mere one third of voters in any city or county to block local community energy projects, even though these projects require no tax or rate increases whatsoever because they easily pay for themselves by eliminating private profits, and gaining revenues and savings from renewables and efficiency.

 In 2009, Our City helped found and organize the campaign against Prop 16, joining with hundreds of other groups and activists all over the state.

-And on election night, June 8, 2010, having spent only 120 thousand dollars against PG&E's 50 million, in one of the most important consumer and environmental victories in California history, our statewide grassroots coalition proved that person to person organizing can defeat even massive corporate campaign spending.
-Prop 16 lost, getting 47.5% of the vote.
+And on election night, June 8, 2010, having spent only 120 thousand dollars against PG&E's 50 million, in one of the most important consumer and environmental victories in California history, our statewide grassroots coalition proved that organizing, person to person, can defeat even massive corporate campaign spending.
+Prop 16 lost, getting only 47.5% of the vote.